How To Read and Evaluate A Scientific Paper: A Guide for Non-Scientists

 There are numerous online databases that aggregate scientific articles from various fields.
 Some of the most widely used include PubMed (largely medical), Google Scholar (across disciplines), IEEE Xplore (engineering and technology), and arXiv (for physics, mathematics, computer science, and more).

 I always start with PubMed.
-Let’s say you’re looking at a startup prescribing GLP-1s (semaglutide) for obesity, and want to know if this is even a legit drug.
+Let’s say you’re looking at a startup prescribing GLP-1s (semaglutide) for obesity and want to know if this is even a legit drug.
 I would search semaglutide and start with any meta-analyses (I’ll explain more on that later).
-In this case there are 76 results.
+In this case, there are 76 results.

 Some results will show the full text, but more often than not, you only get the abstract.
 I don’t know if I should be admitting this publicly, but at this point I usually go to SciHub to read the full text.
 SciHub is a controversial project that has “revolutionized science by making all paid knowledge free”.
 In my mind, our tax dollars have helped fund these studies so the results should be open to all.